Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Improved code for Player's chainLightning
 - Removed Dungeon's getDungeon function
 - Moved the chainLightning function to the Dungeon from the Player class
+- Changed all instances of the overloaded Dungeon [] operator to use a clearer and easier to use function named tileAt.